-Gangs are a persistent nuisance for residents and businesses in the Charlotte area.
-The area has a number of gangs that mimic gangs that originated in larger urban areas and prisons.
-By definition, a gang is a group or organization consisting of three or more persons whose primary activity is committing criminal or delinquent acts.
+Gangs can be a persistent nuisance for residents and businesses.
+A gang is a group or organization consisting of three or more persons whose primary activity is committing criminal or delinquent acts.
 Gang members use various signs, symbol, clothing colors, and names to create an atmosphere of fear and intimidation.
-Being in a gang is not illegal, but specific characteristics of different gangs have been identified by law enforcement of criminal gangs.
+Being in a gang is not illegal, but specific characteristics of gangs involved in criminal activity have been identified by law enforcement.
 Educating the public on gangs is an important part of controlling gang activity.